InfoSecInnovations/concierge/GITHUB_COLLABORATOR_GUIDE.md

 This is for internal use for those who have permissions to manage the repository, but is published here for transparency and easy access by ourselves.

-Please also make sure to have read the [Contribution Guidelines](CONTRIBUTING.md) thoroughly.
+Please also make sure to have read the [Contribution Guidelines](CONTRIBUTING.md) thoroughly as this applies to everyone!

 ## Versioning